-Building a Sustainable World In the Middle School Science classroom is a two day summer workshop designed through a collaboration between the Mascaro Center for Sustainable Innovation, the Engineering Education & Research Center and the Institute for Learning that aims to inspire school teachers to incorporate sustainability and engineering practices into the middle school science classroom.
-The workshop exposes teachers to sustainability and engineering through experiential learning and provides materials to help transfer the new information into their classrooms.
+Building a Sustainable World In the Middle School Science classroom was a two day summer workshop designed through a collaboration between the Mascaro Center for Sustainable Innovation, the Engineering Education & Research Center, and the Institute for Learning that aimed to inspire school teachers to incorporate sustainability and engineering practices into the middle school science classroom.
+The workshop exposed teachers to sustainability and engineering through experiential learning and provided materials to help transfer the new information into their classrooms.

 Sustainable Engineering for Middle School: Teaching Engineering and Sustainability Practices in the Classroom June 18, 2020 (8am-5pm) | Mascaro Center for Sustainable Innovation June 19, 2020 (8am-5pm) | Mascaro Center for Sustainable Innovation The workshop is LIMITED to 20 participants who will receive a complete kit of materials for implementation in their classroom and a $500 for completing the program.
 Lodging can be made available for teachers unable to commute in.
 If there are any questions or concerns please email David at email@example.com

 As an outcome of the workshop, teacher participants are provided with a toolkit as well as the texts and tasks linked below.